-During switching between one connected computers to another, the TOE system controller assures that the keyboard and mouse stacks are deleted through forced removal of power from the SRAM buffer.
-The switching process takes between 250 and 500 milliseconds (ms).
+During switching between one connected computers to another, the TOE system controller assures that the keyboard and mouse stacks are deleted.
+The switching process takes between 250 to 500 milliseconds (ms).
 Internal components of the TOE temporarily shut down power to the keyboard and mouse peripherals to ensure the elimination of any built-up of cached commands from the previous channel.
 This temporary power reset prevents data leakage.
-In addition, the TOE deletes all keyboard and mouse stacks upon Restore Factory Default function.
+In addition, the TOE is deleting all keyboard and mouse stacks upon Restore Factory Default function.